HonkingGoose/git-gosling/docs/git_sandbox/switching_between_branches.md

 ## Switch to the feature branch

-Let's use `git switch` to move to the feature branch:
+Use `git switch` to move to the feature branch:

 ```git
 $ git switch feature